 TEAMGROUP T-Force Delta RGB DDR4 16GB (2x8GB) 3600MHz

-Although choosing memory may seem like an easy task for your gaming PC built for under $ 700, it can give you a headache if you make the wrong choice.
-You should know that inserting only one memory module in a dual-channel memory controller halves the memory bandwidth, especially detrimental for integrated graphics whose architecture and speed are mainly dependent on system memory (RAM).
+Although choosing memory may seem easy for your gaming PC built for under $ 700, it can give you a headache if you make the wrong choice.
+You should know that inserting only one memory module in a dual-channel memory controller halves the memory bandwidth, especially detrimental for integrated graphics whose architecture and speed mainly depend on system memory (RAM).